unkwn22/DreamBot-Scripts/README.md

 - Intellij

 # Getting Started - Environment settings (IntelliJ)
-  1. Install the Java Development Kit: the minimum requirment is Java 8, Java 11 is available.
+  1. Install Java Development Kit: the minimum requirment is Java 8, Java 11 is available.
 Needs to be targeted to Java 8.
   2. IntelliJ: create new Project to Java 8
   3. Adding dependencies through File > Project Structure > Libraries > (+) > locating your DreamBot client.jar file
   4. Adding artifact through the same windows, this time in Artifacts tab Add the workspace you have created, remove Extracted in output Layout